Support to the counter ISIL coalition

 Started October 2016

-Some of the tasks include: supporting to maritime situational awareness, upholding freedom of navigation, conducting interdiction tasks, maritime counter-terrorism, contributing to capacity building, countering proliferation of weapons of mass destruction and protecting critical infrastructure.
+Some of the tasks include: support to maritime situational awareness, upholding freedom of navigation, conducting interdiction tasks, maritime counter-terrorism, contributing to capacity building, countering proliferation of weapons of mass destruction and protecting critical infrastructure.

 E-3A and E-3D AWACS aircraft participate in this operation.
 The AWACS, with its surveillance systems, is an excellent platform to contribute to the overall understanding of ship movement in the area – what NATO terms the Recognized Maritime Picture (RMP).
 This, coupled with AWACS’ command, control and communications capabilities, ensures commanders receive accurate information via automatic data link and distribution systems.
 With the Automatic Identification System (AIS), the aircraft can enhance the RMP by correlating the surface picture with the transmitted maritime identification codes.